-I received my BA and MA from Sydney and Melbourne Universities before coming to Oxford on a Clarendon Scholarship for my DPhil, which was supervised by Sharon Achinstein and Laurie Maguire.
+In 2012 I took my Oxford DPhil, supervised by Sharon Achinstein and Laurie Maguire.
 Since then I have held Lectureships in Cambridge, at Selwyn College and the English Faculty.
-In 2018 I moved to Newnham College, where I am Director of Studies in Part I. In Part I of the English Tripos I teach Shakespeare and Renaissance Literature and in Part II, I teach Tragedy, Material Renaissance and Early Modern Drama.
+In 2018 I moved to Newnham College, where I am Fellow and Director of Studies in Part I. In the Faculty, I am a Teaching Associate.
+In Part I of the English Tripos I teach Shakespeare and Renaissance Literature and in Part II, I teach Tragedy, Material Renaissance and Early Modern Drama.
+For the MPhil, I offer a course on the botanical renaissance.
 I supervise dissertations across these subjects.

 Dr Bonnie Lander Johnson is currently researching the Elizabethan botanical renaissance: a movement that involved a wide range of popular practices from domestic decorative arts to pedagogy, gardens and food, printed herbals, and the Shakespearean theatre itself.